ORNL-QCI/ExaTENSOR/GFC/README.md

    All insertion, deletion, and search operations are done via iterators, that is, the iterator methods provide the only possible way of accessing, updating, and performing other actions on the associated container.
+   The only exception is the duplication of containers as a whole, either by value or by reference (e.g., list-to-list, list-to-vector).
  # The container element deletion operation may require a user-defined
    non-member destructor which will properly release all resources occupied by the object stored in that element, unless the object has FINAL methods